History of Curaçao in Timeline

 In 1914, the discovery of oil in the Maracaibo Basin transformed Curaçao into a critical refinery location, significantly altering its economic landscape.

-From 1863 to 1925, Curaçao was divided into five districts, after which it was reduced to the two outer districts of Bandabou and Bandariba and the city district of Willemstad.
+In 1925, Curaçao was divided into five districts from 1863 to 1925, after which it was reduced to the two outer districts of Bandabou and Bandariba and the city district of Willemstad.

 1929: Attack by Venezuelan Rebels

-In 1929, Curaçao was attacked by Venezuelan rebel commander Rafael Simón Urbina, who, with 250 soldiers, captured the fort, plundered weapons and ammunition and captured the island's governor.
+In 1929, Curaçao was attacked by Venezuelan rebel commander Rafael Simón Urbina, who captured the fort, plundered weapons, ammunition, and the island's treasury, and kidnapped the Governor of the island, Leonardus Albertus Fruytier.

-In 1936, a burning bale of cotton caused oil on the water in the Schottegat to catch fire, leading to evacuations but no casualties.
+In 1936, a burning bale of cotton caused an oil fire in the Schottegat harbor, requiring evacuation of houses, but there were no casualties.

 1941: US Troops Occupy Curaçao

-In 1941, US troops occupied Curaçao and built the military airport "Hato" to combat potential Axis attacks.
+In 1941, US troops occupied Curaçao and built the military airport "Hato" to combat potential Axis submarine and bomber attacks during World War II.

-In August 1942, German submarines attacked a tanker off the port of Willemstad.
-The U.S. Navy established the Fourth Fleet and the U.S. Army sent aircraft to protect the oil refineries.
+In August 1942, German submarines attacked a tanker near Curaçao before being driven away by Dutch shore battery fire; the United States Navy established the Fourth Fleet and sent aircraft and personnel to protect the oil refineries.

 1954: Hurricane Hazel